 by Mark Rosenfelder

-My new novel set in the Incatena, is being published in July 2011.
+My new novel set in the Incatena, was published in July 2011.

 It’s published by Yonagu Books and it’s available in three formats: